laurentj/slimerjs/README.md

   iterators, generators, destructured assignement, Map and WeakMap, "let" keyword...
 * Many [modules of the Mozilla Addons Sdk](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/) are available and you can import it into your code as any CommonJS modules.
+* Supports all last HTML5 standards implemented in Firefox, including things that are not available into PhantomJS:
+  Audio, Video, WebGL etc..
 * SlimerJS is able to load flash content if the Flash plugin is installed

 Technically, SlimerJS is a XUL/JS application that can be launched with